cockroachlabs/developer-success/migrate-existing-data.md

 You may also see a warning about the `--url` parameter specifying a database.
 This warning can be ignored.
 If you don't want to see the warning, just remove the database name from the connection string.

+Note that file cluster storage counts against your overall available cluster storage.
+At the time of this workshop, the free storage is 5gb.
+If you uploaded a 1gb file, then you would only have 4gb of storage remaining.
+You can free up this storage after migration by deleting the file.

 Now try to list the userfiles:

 ```bash